 It all has to do with the Aesop about how to deal with death, stemming from when Rowling's mother died.
 If one doesn't accept their own mortality (i.e. the first Peverell brother, Voldemort), or gain acceptance of their loved ones' passing (the second brother, Snape), then Death will be a grueling bastard.
 But if one accepts Death's visit as an inevitability (the third brother, Harry), then he will greet you like an old friend.

 Indeed, the true "Master of Death" as described in the legend of the Deathly Hallows isn't someone who has found a way to avoid death.
-It's someone whose experiences with the three Hallows has taught him/her that death is inevitable, it is not a thing to be feared, and that there are far worse things.
+It's someone whose experiences with the three Hallows has taught them that death is inevitable, it is not a thing to be feared, and that there are far worse things.

 TG From The Dead Detective series is a totally happin' dude.